Beniamino92/sparseVARHSMM/README.md

 3. VAR HSMM [ NLP ]
 4. VAR HSMM [ $l_1$-ball  and NLP ]

-You can find below some representative example of our software faclities, applied to real sensor data, where we consider negative-binomial dwell durations.
+You can find below some representative example of our software faclities, applied to real sensor data, where we consider an approximate VAR HSMM [ $l_1$-ball  and NLP ] with negative-binomial dwell durations.
 Different dwell/emission distributions to the ones considered in this paper can be easily developed.
 Users need only change the corresponding function in our stan files (and R utilites).

 ```r